Recognition of the Informal Carer Status

 - To be spouse or de facto partner, relative or kin, in straight line or collateral line, up to the 4th degree, of the person receiving care (e.g.: son/daughter, grandson/granddaughter, great-grandson/great-granddaughter, brother/sister, father/mother, uncle/aunt, grandfather/grandmother, great-grandfather/great-grandmother, great-uncle/great-aunt or cousin);

-- He/she cannot be a total invalidity pensioner or an invalidity pensioner under the special invalidity protection scheme and cannot be receiving care benefits.
+- The informal carer cannot be a total invalidity pensioner or an invalidity pensioner under the special invalidity protection scheme and cannot be receiving dependency benefits.

 Primary informal carer

-- He/she must live in the same house with the person receiving care;
+- He/she may or may not have the same tax residence as the person receiving care;

-- He/she cannot be carrying out any gainful professional activity or any other activity incompatible with the provision of permanent care to the person concerned;
+- He/she cannot be receiving remuneration from a professional activity or due to the care provided to the person concerned.

-- He/she cannot be receiving any remuneration for the care provided to the person concerned.
+- He/she cannot be receiving remuneration from a professional activity or due to the care provided to the person concerned.

 Non-primary informal carer